Microsoft offers ad-free Bing for the classroom to battle Google

-SAN FRANCISCO (Reuters) - The long-running rivalry between Microsoft Corp and Google Inc is turning into a schoolyard brawl.
+SAN FRANCISCO, Aug 21 (Reuters) - The long-running rivalry between Microsoft Corp and Google Inc is turning into a schoolyard brawl.

 Microsoft on Wednesday opened a new front against the world’s No 1 search provider by piloting an ad-free offering for educational users of Bing, its search engine that for years has trailed Google.